 Cornus stems are so colourful.
 Seen here against a yellow thuja conifer it positively glows its so bright.
 Chose from dark red to lime green or orange or even perhaps plant together and mix them up.
 Oranges and red are electric in winter.

-Add to the bare bones of your garden with some great shaped trees like my small Betula pendula Yongii with faboulous silver bark and gnarled figure.
-Consider some of the salix with amazing coloured stems and shape.
-Pollard, topiary cloud prune and bonzi.
-These make great winter silohette shapes.
+Add to the bare bones of your garden with some great shaped trees like my small Betula pendula Yongii with fabulous silver bark and gnarled figure or my favourite Prunus serrula with glowing red bark.
+Consider some of the salix with amazing coloured stems, bark and shape.
+Pollarded, topiary cloud prune and bonzi.
+These also make great winter silhouette shapes.

 If you need flowers they are plenty out there even in winter.
 Easy bedding colour can be found in instant violas, pansies, bellis and primroses and we are blessed with some great winter flowering plants.

-Heavenly hellebores, sweetly scented saraccoca , Viburnum tinus and viburnum bonariensis, mahonia, flowering winter cherry trees and witch hazel, spring to mind as winter flowering plants and in addition to the trees, shrubs and perennials there is also a mass of spring bulbs and together this makes any grumbles about a lack of winter flowers totally inexcusable!
-There is no such truth only a lack of imagination.
+Heavenly hellebores, sweetly scented saraccoca , Viburnum tinus (pictured up above) and flowering viburnum bonariensis mahonia and witch hazel are fantastic winter flowering plants and in addition the the trees flowering winter cherry tree and a mass of spring bulbs together make any grumbles about a lack of winter flowers are totally inexcusable!

 More on Winter Shrubs and Trees